Axis system: Composition and analysis with the axis system

 It may be noted that each of the above notes forms a descending diminished chord.
 In the case of I or C, C-A-F♯-D♯, or an E♭ fully diminished chord.
 This connects the axis system not only with diminished chords, which often form the basis for the movement in a piece based on the axis system, but also links the axis system with the diminished scales formed on ♭III of each of the principal tones: root, subdominant, and dominant.

 The axis system is probably used more in analysis, and less in composition.
 Uses of the system have a characteristic sound, but that sound is similar to that which can be found in uses of tritone Dominant Substitutions, and Deceptive Cadences using the ♭VII dominant chord.
 Older systems of harmonic theory segue very easily into the axis system.

 The axis system and jazz

 Brazilian music, especially the music of Antonio Carlos Jobim, uses harmonies that are easily analyzed by the axis system and not easily analyzed in other ways.
 A great example is the bridge of The Girl from Ipanema.

-The tritone substitution, an harmonic device common in jazz chord progressions where a dominant V chord is substituted with a bII7 chord (or a secondary dominant II7 chord with a bVI7 chord, etc.), whose common justification is the enharmonicity of the tritones of both chords (G7 has a B-F tritone whereas Db7 has an enharmonic Cb-F tritone, and both may resolve to C-E), and which is similar to the German sixth of classical harmony, corresponds to a special case of the classification of functions as established by the Axis system.
+The tritone substitution, an harmonic device common in jazz chord progressions where a dominant V chord is substituted with a bII7 chord (or a secondary dominant II7 chord with a bVI7 chord, etc.), whose common justification is the enharmonicity of the tritones of both chords (G7 has a B-F tritone whereas D♭7 has an enharmonic Cb-F tritone, and both may resolve to C-E), and which is similar to the German sixth of classical harmony, corresponds to a special case of the classification of functions as established by the Axis system.